 AI for Discovering Hidden Insights.
 If you don’t have a solution that helps your people make sense of all the data you have in the cloud, they will be overwhelmed.
 They need technologies that have AI and machine learning baked in to automatically help them find what’s important, what’s new, what’s changed.
 Otherwise, you’ll miss critical insights that will remain buried in the mountains of data in your cloud.

 Fine-Grained Security for Governance at Cloud Scale.
 With the data sprawl the cloud has created, security and governance have become 10 times more important.
-The only way to contend with this sprawl is to utilize analytics platforms that have a governance model that can scale as your cloud data does the same.
+The only way to contend with this sprawl is to utilize analytics platforms that have a data governance model that can scale as your cloud data does the same.
 Anything built with a desktop architecture will break as your data grows, not only slowing your business down, but introducing serious risks along the way.

 Cloud data is the way of the future, but to unlock its value, organizations need new technologies to make sense of all this data.
 If they try to retrofit an old BI solution on a modern cloud data warehouse, they won’t see the results they are expecting.